-Avinash Dixit, Susan Skeath, and David H. Reiley, Games of Strategy, 4th edition.
+• Avinash Dixit, Susan Skeath, and David MacAdams, Games of Strategy, 5th edition.

 Since this course is part of University of Missouri AutoAccess program, you already have access to the digital copy of the required text.
-You have a week from the start of the class to opt out of purchasing the ebook and receive a refund (\$53).
-However, keep in mind that a physical copy of the textbook, which you might be able to purchase at retailers like Amazon, will cost you at least twice more.
-If you decide to stay with the AutoAccess ebook, there is an option for a print upgrade at the Mizzou Store (an additional \$44).
+You have a week from the start of the class to opt out of purchasing the ebook and receive a refund (\$48).
+However, keep in mind that a physical copy of the textbook, which you can purchase at retailers like Amazon, might cost you twice more.